 Choose the best cookware: With a cast iron, you will be able to carry out multiple tasks and reduce the number of dishes used.
 Further, the skillet gives you enough surface area to smoke your mac and cheese.

 Think outside the box: The only way to make your mac and cheese great is by being innovative.
 You know your taste and your favorite flavors better than anyone else.
 Do not limit yourself to my flavor guides.
 You may try to pull other flavors such as green chilies, lobster, bacon, and pulled pork or any other.

 Smoke like a pro: If you’re serious about cooking, then you’ll need to get the right smoker for the task.
 Also, take note that porous, soft, and wet items absorb smoke pretty easily.
-This is an important factor to consider, especially if you are planning to serve your mac and cheese as a side dish for another smoked dish.
+This is an important factor to consider, especially if you plan to serve your mac and cheese as a side dish for another smoked dish.

 Most people would prefer serving smoked mac and cheese as a side dish to smoked brisket or pork shoulder.
 Once you have smoked your big cuts of meat, remove them, (to allow cooling for about sixty minutes) and almost immediately, put your macaroni and cheese into the smoker.
 This is crucial, as it will help avoid the process of preheating the grill.